Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • control of the appropriate level of information security;

-• work with technical documents.
+• working with technical documents.

 • maintaining tax and accounting records;